isc-projects/isc-dnssec-guide/doc/validation.rst

 .. _verifying_protection_from_bad_domains:

-Verifying Protection from Bad Domain Names
+Verifying Protection From Bad Domain Names
 ------------------------------------------

 It is also important to make sure that DNSSEC is protecting your network from